-10. This Product Ruling applies prospectively from 16 September 2009, the date it is published.
-It therefore applies only to the specified class of entities that enter into the scheme on or after 16 September 2009 until 15 June 2010, being the closing date for entry into the scheme.
-This Product Ruling provides advice on the availability of tax benefits to the specified class of entities for the income years up to 30 June 2012.
+10. This Product Ruling applies prospectively from 30 March 2011.
+It therefore applies only to the specified class of entities that enter into the scheme from 30 March 2011 until 15 June 2011, being the closing date for entry into the scheme.
+This Product Ruling provides advice on the availability of tax benefits to the specified class of entities for the income years up to 30 June 2013 being its period of application.
 This Product Ruling will continue to apply to those entities even after its period of application has ended for the scheme entered into during the period of application.

-11. However, this Product Ruling only applies to the extent that there is no change in the scheme or in the entity's involvement in the scheme.
+11. However this Product Ruling only applies to the extent that there is no change in the scheme or in the entity's involvement in the scheme.